Elir25/advice-generator/project_react_film_app/README.md

 1. Create a project folder using `npx create-react-app`
 1. Delete all unnecessary code
-1. Create a Film component that gets all films from Studio Ghibli
+1. Create a Film component
+1. Write the code to get all the films from Studio Ghibli
-1. Show the films on the screen
+1. Show the films on the screen: a header with the film title, and then the film details Director, Producer, Release date and Rotten Tomato Score

 **Full project:**

-*Additional functionality*